NJUyued/MutexMatch4SSL/README.md

 - torchvision==0.5.0+cu92
 ## Train
 ### Important Args
+- `--k` Control the intensity of consistency regularization on TNC.
+By default, k=num_classes
+- `--num_classes` The number of classes in your dataset.
 - `--num_labels` Amount of labeled data used.
 - `--net_from_name` and `--net` By default, wide resnet (WRN-28-2) are used for experiments.
 If you want to use other backbones for tarining, set `--net_from_name True --net @backbone`.
 We provide alternatives as follows: resnet18, cnn13 and preresnet.
 - `--dataset` and `--data` Your dataset name and path.
 We support four datasets: CIFAR-10, CIFAR-100, STL-10 and mini-ImageNet.
 When `--dataset stl10`, set `--fold [0/1/2/3/4].`